 Once again, we’re only listing the two emulators that currently work.
 The first one has been in development since 2013, so if you see any ‘miraculous new programs’ appearing on the web, just keep scrolling past!

 If any new emulators do show up, then we’ll update this list accordingly.
-But for now, check out the best Nintendo 2DS emulators of 2021!
+But for now, check out the best Nintendo 2DS emulators on offer today!

 - Open Source

 - Windows, Linux, Android

 Citra is the Number 1 best Nintendo 2DS emulator on the internet!